-Daniel K. Frierson, age 68, became a director of LP in 2003.
+Daniel K. Frierson, age 69, became a director of LP in 2003.
 Mr. Frierson has been Chairman and Chief Executive Officer of The Dixie Group, Inc., a manufacturer and distributor of high-end carpet and rugs headquartered in Chattanooga, Tennessee, for more than 15 years.
-He is also a director of Astec Industries, Inc. and a former director of Wellman, Inc. from May 2006 through August 2006.
-Mr. Frierson was selected to serve as a director because he possesses valuable operational expertise in a specialty products based industry that sells into LP's primary outlets of distribution: residential construction and residential repair/remodel.
+He is also a director of Astec Industries, Inc., a leading manufacturer of road-building equipment, and was previously a director of Wellman, Inc. Mr. Frierson was selected to serve as a director because he possesses valuable operational expertise in a specialty products based industry that sells into LP's primary outlets of distribution: residential construction and residential repair/remodel.
 Mr. Frierson assists the Board in risk evaluation and sales and market influences.
-Further, Mr. Frierson's experience as a CEO in a publicly traded organization provides significant experience and guidance in corporate governance, disclosure to stockholders and regulatory matters.
+Further, Mr. Frierson's experience as a CEO in a publicly traded organization provides significant perspective and guidance in corporate governance, disclosure and communications to stockholders and regulatory matters.
 Mr. Frierson serves on the Nominating and Corporate Governance Committee and the Environmental and Compliance Committee.